dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 ### With Finance

 **What they care about**: Predictability, chargeback, accountability
-**Your message**: "I can show you who's spending what—but I need tagging budget and time."
+**Your message**: "I can show you who's spending whatâ€”but I need tagging budget and time."
 **Win**: Get them to mandate tagging at the executive level

 ### With Application Owners

 **What they care about**: Uptime, performance, not getting blamed
-**Your message**: "I'm here to help reduce *your* costs—let's find waste together."
+**Your message**: "I'm here to help reduce *your* costsâ€”let's find waste together."
 **Win**: Frame optimization as *their* budget win, not IT's mandate

 ### With Leadership

 **What they care about**: Big savings numbers, minimal risk
-**Your message**: "We can save 30% over 6 months—here's the phased plan with risk mitigation."
+**Your message**: "We can save 30% over 6 monthsâ€”here's the phased plan with risk mitigation."
 **Win**: Get executive sponsorship for decommissioning zombie apps

 ### With InfoSec/Compliance